Feeling stuck in old patterns, habits, relationships?

 When should I make that call?

-A consultation should also be considered when you are experiencing any of the following symptoms over an unusual or extended period of time: trouble sleeping, abnormal changes in appetite, mood or energy level; difficulty concentrating and getting things done; conflicts at home or at work; sexual problems; a loss of enjoyment in life.
-In more severe situations, a person may have suicidal thoughts or self-injuring behaviors.
-In these kinds of life-threatening situations, crisis intervention and a psychotherapy consultation can really make a difference.
+Consult us if you are experiencing any of the following symptoms during an unusual or extended period of time: trouble sleeping, changes in appetite, mood or energy level; difficulty concentrating and getting things done; conflicts at home or at work; sexual concerns; loss of enjoyment in life.
+In more severe situations, a person may have suicidal thoughts, or engage in self-injuring or life-threatening behaviors.
+In these circumstances, a psychotherapy consultation and crisis intervention can really make a difference.

 Today’s society is often stressful and extremely pressured.
 Sometimes clients find themselves in a period of rapid change and transition and need a safe, non-judgmental place to talk things out with an objective professional.
-Other clients call because they feel vaguely unhappy or uncertain about the important challenges and decisions they are facing.
+Other clients call because they are feeling vaguely unhappy or uncertain about important challenges and decisions they are facing.

 Some clients recognize that past experiences and patterns are hampering self-esteem and success in love or work.
 And sometimes clients call because they fear losing an important relationship or job.
 Shame, guilt, fear, and embarrassment may also be present at the time a client decides to call for a psychotherapy consultation.

 Feminist Therapy Connection therapists understand that calling a therapist during difficult times can be challenging and uncomfortable.
-Our intention is to listen carefully, to help you clarify your therapy needs and goals, and then to assist you with your decision about whether or not psychotherapy can be helpful and if so, what approach and therapist would be the best match.
+We listen carefully to help you clarify your therapy needs and goals, and then assist you in making an informed decision about how psychotherapy can be helpful, which therapeutic approach and therapist style will offer the best fit.